-- For all members of federally recognized Native American tribes and Alaska Natives, there is no enrollment fee imposed. - North Carolina will waive the application enrollment fee of \$50 per child, with a \$100 maximum for two (2) or more children in the same family for new and current enrollees who are living and/or working in Governor declared or Federally-declared disaster areas or other areas as determined by the North Carolina Department of Health and Human Services. - At State discretion, copay requirements may be temporarily waived for CHIP beneficiaries who are living and/or working in Governor declared or Federally-declared areas or other areas as determined by the North Carolina Department of Health and Human Services. - 8.2-DS Supplemental Dental (CHIPRA # 7, SHO # #09-012 issued October 7, 2009) For children enrolled in the dental-only supplemental coverage, describe the amount of cost-sharing, specifying any sliding scale based on income.
+- For all members of federally recognized Native American tribes and Alaska Natives, there is no enrollment fee imposed. - North Carolina will waive the annual enrollment fee for applicants and/or current enrollees who are living and/or working in Governor declared or federally declared disaster areas or other areas as determined by the North Carolina Department of Health and Human Services. - •At State discretion, copay requirements may be temporarily waived for CHIP beneficiaries who are living and/or working in Governor declared or Federally-declared areas or other areas as determined by the North Carolina Department of Health and Human Services.

+8.2-DS Supplemental Dental (CHIPRA # /, SHO # #09-012 issued October /, 2009) For children enrolled in the dental-only supplemental coverage, describe the amount of cost- sharing, specifying any sliding scale based on income.
 Also describe how the State will track that the cost sharing does not exceed 5 percent of gross family income.
 The 5 percent of income calculation shall include all cost-sharing for health insurance and dental insurance.
-(Section 2103(e)(1)(A)) (42 CFR 457.505(a), 457.510(b), and (c), 457.515(a) and (c), and 457.560(a)) Please update Sections 1.1-DS, 4.1-DS, 4.2-DS, 6.2-DS, and 9.10 when electing this option. - 8.2.1-DS Premiums: - 8.2.2-DS Deductibles:
+(Section 2103(e)(1)(A)) (42 CFR 457.505(a), 457.510(b), and (c), 457.515(a) and (c), and 457.560(a)) Please update Sections 1.1-DS, 4.1-DS, 4.2-DS, 6.2- DS, and 9.10 when electing this option.
+8.2.1-E OS Premiums: 8.2.2-Г OS Deductibles: 8.2.3-Г OS Coinsurance or copayments: 8.2.4-D S Other: